 - Students are responsible for securing a College faculty member from a department related to the internship to serve as their internship faculty supervisor throughout the term of the internship.
 Students who are having difficulty securing an internship faculty supervisor should consult with the Office of the Dean of Undergraduate and Graduate Studies.

-- Registration and payment for summer academic internships is processed via the School of Continuing Education (SCE).
+- Registration and payment for summer academic internships are processed via the School of Continuing Education (SCE).

-- Students are required to complete and submit the Summer Learning Agreement for Internships and Field Experiences form (available from the Associate Director for Internships in the Center for Career Education & Professional Development).
+- Students are required to complete and submit the Summer Learning Agreement for Internships and Field Experiences via the Handshake website after consulting the Associate Director for Internships in the Center for Career Education & Professional Development.
 The Learning Agreement should be completed with the assistance of the internship faculty supervisor and the internship site supervisor.

 - Summer academic internships are three-credit courses.
 Registration is processed via the School of Continuing Education with the approval of the relevant department chair/program director.
 Students will be charged the SCE internship rate sufficient to cover the internship supervisor’s stipend.
 If all the academic work required in the course cannot be completed in the summer, then the student should be given an incomplete (I) rather than registered for a fall semester internship.
-The Learning Agreement for Summer Internships and Field Experiences form MUST be completed and submitted to the College internship coordinator within two weeks of the start of the summer internship.
-All arrangements, including registration for summer academic internship credit, must be made no later than the start of the second SCE Summer Session (third week of June).
+The Learning Agreement for Summer Internships and Field Experiences form MUST be submitted on Handshake and approved by all parties within two weeks of the start of the summer internship or by the 3rd week of June.
+All arrangements, including registration for summer academic internship credit, must be made no later than the start of the second SCE Summer Session.